When it comes to deadlifts most lifters and trainees are familiar with the conventional deadlift, the sumo deadlift, and the Romanian deadlift.

 Can Athletes Use The Trap Bar Deadlift?

-There are 3 important cues you need when it comes to how to do trap bar deadlifts.
+There are 3 important cues you need to know to receive all of the benefits of trap bar deadlifts.
 They are:

 Many lifters ignore this and they typically end up in one of two places.
 If you try to do the lift and you are too close to the front of the trap bar you will lose your balance and fall back.

-If you try to do the lift and you are closer to the back of the trap bar, you will put a terrific strain on your lower back that will have you on a one way trip to the ER.
+If you try to do the lift and you are closer to the back of the trap bar, you will put a terrific strain on your lower back.
+That pain will have you on a one way trip to the ER.

-By positioning yourself in the middle of the trap bar you will create great leverage to start the lift and you will be protecting your lower back from a total and avoidable disaster.
+By positioning yourself in the middle of the trap bar you will create great leverage and positioning.
+You will be protecting your lower back from a total and avoidable disaster.